Corporate Governance

 1. Process of the fiscal year’s Evaluation

 Survey of all Directors and Audit & Supervisory Board Members was conducted.
-The survey covered not only the Board of Directors, but also the Nomination Advisory Committee and Remuneration Advisory Committee.
-The survey topics included the functions, operation and discussion status of meetings of the Board of Directors, the Nomination Advisory Committee, and Remuneration Advisory Committee, and individual evaluation (self-evaluation) of all Directors and Audit & Supervisory Board Members.
+The survey covered the Board of Directors, the Nomination Advisory Committee, and the Remuneration Advisory Committee (hereinafter “covered bodies”).
+The survey topics included the functions, operation and discussion status of the covered bodies, and individual evaluation (self-evaluation) of all Directors and Audit & Supervisory Board Members.
+In this fiscal year’s survey, in order to further enhance the supervisory function, both the exercise of the supervisory function of the Board of Directors as a whole and individual contributions to the exercise of the supervisory function were evaluated.

 The Company’s Board of Directors confirmed the results of the evaluation of the effectiveness of the Board of Directors based on the survey results above, and deliberated on responses to the issues identified.